bil022/CRISPR-SE/FlashFry.md

-## Scoring function:

-### There are many scoring functions available.
-CRISPR-SE provides a script to convert the outputs into the format that can be scored by FlashFry.
+### Scoring function: CRISPR-SE provides a script to convert the outputs into the format that can be scored by FlashFry.

 #### Example of using FlashFry to build index for reference genome, search off-targets and scoring.
 #### Inputs: reference genome *EcoliE84.fa* and query *ecoli_input.fa*